Sony A9 versus Fujifilm X-T2

 |Sony A7S II (⇒ lft | rgt)||2400||no||3.0||1229||tilting||no||8000||5.0||no||YES|

 |Sony A7 II (⇒ lft | rgt)||2400||no||3.0||1230||tilting||no||8000||5.0||no||YES|

 |Sony A99 (⇒ lft | rgt)||2359||YES||3.0||1229||full-flex||no||8000||6.0||no||YES|

 Both the A9 and the X-T2 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-T2 replaced the earlier Fujifilm X-T1, while the A9 does not have a direct predecessor.

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A9 or the Fujifilm X-T2 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Sony Alpha A9:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.